Many or all companies we feature compensate us. Compensation and editorial

 • Property appraisal: LoanDepot will conduct a property appraisal using AVMs to determine your home’s value and your available equity.

 • Final review and approval: After reviewing your application and appraisal results, loanDepot will make a decision.
-This stage includes the credit check and final loan terms determination.
+This stage includes the credit check and final determination of line or loan terms.

-• Access funds: Once the closing is complete, you can access the funds from your HELOC based on the agreed terms.
+• Access funds: Once the closing is complete, you can access the funds from your HELOC or get funds from your home equity loan based on the agreed terms.

 The time each step takes can vary, but loanDepot is known for its quick process, with the possibility of receiving funds in as little as three weeks after application.